SimonHeggie/Blender-GatherResources/README.md

 ### Alpha:

 - If a duplicate is found somehow; either rename the file, or place in number clone folder.
 Should be dedectable via comparing file sizes.
+- There is currently a bug where sub-folders in the texture folder are moved into the root of textures which may result in unwanted merged data.
 - If a duplicate is found and it has the exact same file size, technically that should be re-used instead of causing uneccesary clone data bloat.
+(This means that asset versioning is up to the users to manage)

+### Beta

 - Full cross platform support (Linux, Windows, Mac)

 ### Production ready Stable build: